blockchain-lab-um/masca/packages/docs/docs/libraries/masca-connector.md

 ## Utility methods

-SSI Snap Connector also comes with additional utility methods such as `isSnapInstalled`, `isMetamaskSnapsSupported` and `hasMetamask`.
+Masca Connector also comes with additional utility methods such as `isSnapInstalled`, `isMetamaskSnapsSupported` and `hasMetamask`.